dan-wells/fastpitch/README.md

 adjusting `--pitch-f{min,max}` (defaults 50--600 Hz) to speed things up a bit.

 Framewise pitch values are averaged per input symbol to provide pitch targets during training.
-This is done during data pre-processing when extracting target durations from TextGrid alignments or by run-length encoding input symbol sequences, and the character-level pitch values are saved to disk in this case.
+This is done during data preprocessing when extracting target durations from TextGrid alignments or by run-length encoding input symbol sequences, and the character-level pitch values are saved to disk in this case.
 When training with MAS, we save frame-level pitch values to disk and average